 As Itas Mutua was then subrogated to the rights of its insured, but had no direct contractual link with Clamageran, it sued Clamageran (first based on contractual liability and then in tort) for damages of €100,000, alleging that Clamageran was at fault contractually in the performance of the contract.
 In its defence, Clamageran invoked the limitation of liability clause in the initial contract between it and Aetna Group to oppose Itas Mutua's claims for compensation.

-Given the absence of a direct contractual link between the owner of the machines, Aetna Group, and the service provider, Clamageran, the Court of Appeal noted the tortious nature of the liability and declared the clause limiting liability unenforceable against the third-party insurer.
+Given the absence of a direct contractual link between the insurer of the owner of the machines, Aetna Group, and the service provider, Clamageran, the Court of Appeal noted the tortious nature of the liability and declared the clause limiting liability unenforceable against the third-party insurer.
 Clamageran appealed.

 The Court of Cassation had to establish a hierarchy between two principles.
 The first was the principle of contractual foreseeability, designed to protect the legitimate expectations of the contracting parties, and the second was the principle of relative effect, designed to prevent third parties from suffering the consequences of a contract to which they had not consented.